Longitudinal and mixed models analysis using R

 - Introduction to linear mixed models using specific R packages

-- Understanding the basics of fixed and random effects, and how to choose them
+- Understanding the basics of fixed and random effects, and how to distinguish between them

-- Data interpretation and visualisation from such analyses
+- Running models in R and interpretation and visualisation from such analyses